Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 Click on Analytics and profile and you can see your most popular meaning most shared and your most clicked pins on Pinterest.

-When you click on Analytics and people you reach you can see how many people you’ve reached in a given time in this case in 2 weeks.
+When you click on Analytics and people you can see how many people you’ve reached in a given time in this case in 2 weeks.

 SET UP YOUR PINTEREST BUSINESS ACCOUNT